CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/songtrack.md

 #### Color Settings

-Freely customize the colour of the lines such as TIMING and pitch on the Adjustments Screen.
+Freely customize the color of the lines such as TIMING and pitch on the Adjustments Screen.

 \* Menu in other situations: